olmallet81/URT/README.md

 ## C++ template class ADF
 Declared in ./URT/include/ADF.hpp, defined in ./URT/src/ADF.cpp.

-Derived class from UnitRoot, this class has 2 constructors:
+Derived template class from UnitRoot, this class has 2 constructors:

 - ### Constructor for computing ADF test for a given number of lags